AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

     end Derived_With_Discriminants;

-Of course, if we use name association when declaring objects, we have to use the correct discriminant names:
+Of course, if we use named association when declaring objects, we have to use the correct discriminant names:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Records.Discriminants.Derived_Types_Renamed_Discriminants